MythicAgents/Athena/README.md

 ![Athena](agent_icons/athena.svg)

 # Athena
-Athena is a fully-featured cross-platform agent designed using the .NET 5.
-Athena is designed for Mythic 2.2 and newer, and will not work on older versions.
-Athena is currently under an alpha release, so expect some bugs initially.
+Athena is a fully-featured cross-platform agent designed using the .NET 6.
+Athena is designed for Mythic 2.2 and newer.
+The current recommended version is 2.3+ however, 2.2 will still function, although task output won't be as nice.
+As this is still an early release, bugs are expected.

 ## Features
 - Crossplatform